tizonia/tizonia-openmax-il/README.md

 MSM is used to generate a number of state machines that control the tunneled OpenMAX IL components for the various playback uses cases.
 The state machines are quite large and MSM is known for not being easy on the compilers.
-So building `tizonia` requires a bit of patience and a whole lot of RAM (2.5+ GB).
+Building `tizonia` requires a bit of patience and a whole lot of RAM (2.5+ GB).

-You may see GCC crashing like below; simply keep running `make -j1` or `make -j1 install` until all of tizonia's objects get built (they all will eventually, if you have the sufficient amount RAM).
+You may see GCC crashing like below; simply keep running `make -j1` or `make -j1 install` until the application is fully built (it will eventually, given the sufficient amount RAM).

-(At some point, I'll look into optimising `tizonia` so that building it requires less RAM and/or time).

 ```bash